DebugBSD/Assembly-Workbench/README.md

 * Add a Window which holds a list of all symbols defined in a project or file.
 * Add support to international (Spanish, English)
 * Add general Settings (see section Settings)
-* When building the file/project, save automatically all changes made into files before doing it.

 Tomorrow
 --------